 If you are a parent or caregiver who loves and worries about a teenager who may be experimenting with or regularly engaged in relationship with alcohol or other drugs, you are not alone.
 Island Health offers a workbook to help you understand and respond to substance use:

-Recognizing Resilience: A Workbook for Parents and Caregivers of Teens Using Substances (.pdf)
+Recognizing Resilience: A Workbook for Parents and Caregivers of Teens Involved with Substances (.pdf)

 You can also visit our Resources page for more information and support.